stefanv/davidc-scipy-2013/slides/building_numpy.md

 ---

-TODO: simple exercise to fix a warning
+TODO - simple exercise to fix a warning